inlorfaze/fjc-eleventy/src/site/index.md

 ---
 title: Finley Chen Web Development
 description: I'm a front-end engineer and WordPress developer.
-Currently taking freelance projects.
+Currently available for hire freelance projects.
 layout: layouts/base.njk
 ---

 Hi, I'm Finley.
+Currently I'm freelancing as a WordPress developer.
+Previously, I was working as a WordPress WooCommerce developer at an [eCommerce startup](https://www.allpeople.co/) and a front-end developer at [Cal Poly](https://calpoly.edu).
 I create custom WordPress websites that are fast, accessible, responsive, and SEO-optimized.

+## What I Do
 I work with local businesses to improve their digital experiences.
-I have experience working as a front-end UI/UX developer at an [eCommerce startup](https://www.allpeople.co/) and my university (Cal Poly).

-I can provide value for your business with:
+Examples of services I provide:
 - Designing and developing robust WordPress websites
 - Hosting and maintaining your website long-term
 - Business digital strategy & marketing
+- Developing custom features and plugins

 Whether you are a recruiter, business owner, or just want to ask me a question, contact me at <a href="mailto:finleyjchen@gmail.com">finleyjchen@gmail.com</a>.